sunfirefox/tools/README.md

 Embedthis Build Tools

-These tools are used by all Embedthis products for cross-capable building
+These tools are used by Embedthis products for cross-capable building.